NIEM/NIEM.github.io/json/json-ld/context/index.md

 namespace that does not end in an octothorp/hash/pound sign (<q>`#`</q>) has a
 <q>`#`</q> character appended to it.
 So, since the namespace URI for the NIEM
-Core namespace (nc) is `http://release.niem.gov/niem/niem-core/4.0/`, it would be property defined to the following part of a context:
+Core namespace (nc) is `http://release.niem.gov/niem/niem-core/4.0/`, it would be defined in the following part of a context:

 ```json
 {